frank-mitchell-com/fmcbase/README.md

 ## What is this?

-This is a small library of utility "pseudo-classes": tables, sets, strings, reference-counting, and other basic utilities.
+This is a small library of utility "pseudo-classes": tables, sets, strings, reference counting APIs, and other basic data structures and utilities.

 Since I spent a long time working with Objective-C and Java, I think in classes, so nearly every module is a set of functions built around a datatype.